winderai/bacalhau-landscape-analysis-benchmarks/installation/SPARK.md

 # Spark 3.2.1 (without HDFS)

-This is a [standalone deploy mode](https://spark.apache.org/docs/latest/spark-standalone.html ), it consists in a simple but effective manual installation via launch scripts.
+This is a [standalone deploy mode](https://spark.apache.org/docs/latest/spark-standalone.html ), it simply consists of a couple of launch scripts.

 Download Spark: